 Immigrate to Canada as a Plumber

-- Language ability - certain aspect of your job will depend on your ability to communicate effectively with customers, for this reason, you will need to pass a Canadian Language Benchmark (CLB) test and earn a minimum CLB score of 4 in all four sections; reading, writing, listening and speaking.
+- Language ability - certain aspects of your job will depend on your ability to communicate effectively with customers, for this reason, you will need to pass a Canadian Language Benchmark (CLB) test and earn a minimum CLB score of 4 in all four sections; reading, writing, listening, and speaking.

 - Eligible - you must be eligible to immigrate to Canada, this means you cannot have a criminal record, you must be in good health and you must have legal status in the country you are living in now.